DariaZielinska/Clothing-Layout/README.md

 # Clothing Layout

 ## About:
-Still working on RWD website using bootstrap and jQuery.
+Clothing Layout is finished RWD tempplate made with Bootstrap and jQuery.

 ## Available on:
 https://dariazielinska.github.io/Clothing-Layout/